Andy Murray Set To Undergo Back Surgery

 — Andy Murray (@andy_murray) September 19, 2013

-Here’s a video with Andy Murray talking about his back pain earlier this year in June, just after missing the French open.
-From all of us at TennisCompanion we wish Andy a speedy recovery.
+Here’s a video with Andy Murray talking about his back pain earlier this year in June, just after missing the French Open.
+From all of us at TennisCompanion, we wish Andy a speedy recovery.

-Play Better TennisImprove your game alongside our community of tennis players
+Improve your game alongside our community of tennis players

 Why join?

-- Discussion Boards
+Discussion Boards

-Join the conversation with other members of the community. - 5 Point Friday
+Join the conversation with other members of the community.

-Read our weekly recap of the 5 most interesting things we dig up in tennis. - In-depth Resources
+Read our weekly recap of the 5 most interesting things we dig up in tennis.

 I hope Andy Murray gets better soon!!
 Such an amazing player.